-The company delivered an underwriting surplus of €7.4 million (2017: €2.7 million), making an improvement of €4.7 million on the previous year and ahead of target.
+The company delivered an underwriting surplus of €9.4 million (2018: €7.4 million), making an improvement of €2 million on the previous year and ahead of target.
 Despite this positive result, wider challenges still remain as regards the continuing rise in claims inflation.
 However, claims frequency trends indicate some degree of levelling off over the prior 12 months position.

-As the stakeholders of the business, it is important that Members are protected by having a mutual insurer that delivers a positive underwriting result on a consistent basis.
+As stakeholders of the business, it is important that Members are protected by having a mutual insurer that delivers a positive underwriting result on a consistent basis.
 Our continued focus on targeted and appropriate pricing is one of the essential components influencing the financial performance.
 This prudent pricing of Member and non-Member business has again delivered a moderate underwriting performance this year.
-Gross written premiums (GWP) for the year grew to €161.2 million, up 14% or €20.1 million on the previous year (2017: €141.1 million).
-GWP growth was primarily driven by a combination of risk transfer as Members move to ground-up cover and rate increases.
+Gross written premiums (GWP) for the year was €159.2 million, down 1% on the previous year (2018: €161.2 million).

-Claims incurred net of reinsurance amounted to €113 million (2017: €95 million).
-This increase in incurred claims is mainly driven by growth in the underlying portfolio risk profile which arises from re-structured risk-transfer arrangements within the Public Liability product line.
+Claims incurred net of reinsurance amounted to €108 million (2018: €113 million).
 The broader claims environment continues to present some challenges, particularly in the Liability classes.
 This includes an Injuries Board proposition in respect of which rejection rates of 46% apply in Claimant's approaches to assessments as per the Injuries Board's most up to date statistics published in 2017, court awards and settlements which have historically been greater than those in the UK and have been now been independently verified by the Personal Injuries Commission as multiples of those in that jurisdiction.
 In the Property classes and despite several red alert weather warnings, we have experienced quite moderate claims both in terms of frequency and quantum.